Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     For full details on all available parameters for this command, please visit this [page](https://docs.microsoft.com/en-us/cli/azure/containerapp?view=azure-cli-latest#az-containerapp-create){target=_blank}.

-- You can now verify the deployment of the first ACA by navigating to the link at the end of the above script or to the Azure Portal and selecting the resource group named `tasks-tracker-rg` that you created earlier.
+- You can now verify the deployment of the first ACA by navigating to the link at the end of the above script or to the [Azure portal](https://portal.azure.com){target=_blank} and selecting the resource group named `tasks-tracker-rg` that you created earlier.
 You should see the 5 resourses created below.
 ![Azure Resources](../../assets/images/01-deploy-api-to-aca/Resources.jpg)

 !!! success